 Follow the instructions above for what to do now.

 Note: this makes about 16-18 calzones (a little bigger than fist size, which rise to even bigger), so I double it so that we have enough leftover to freeze for quick snacks.
 This picture isn't real pretty, but it shows you how I make them.
 One of these days I'll remember to snap a shot when they're done before they're all eaten!

 For one we just made this simple sloppy Joe pizza (a good way to do something different with your sloppy Joe leftovers), but for the other one, we were trying to recreate a pizza we had with our son in Detroit from a place called Ottava Via that is now everyone's family favorite.
 I was fresh out of foie gras and rosemary apple butter, but winged it with the rest.
 We used bacon, onions caramelized with balsamic vinegar, a little bit of homemade apple sauce, cooked potatoes, arugula and spinach, parmesan, and pastured eggs on top — weird ingredients, right?
 It's like breakfast and a crazy mix of yumminess all together in your mouth.
 As expected, it wasn't as good as we had hoped (I think I need a pizza oven!), but it was darn close.
 Check out the actual picture of when we had it in Detroit.

 - Which milk is healthiest?

 - Easy chicken recipe -better than chicken nuggets

-- Why everyone should take cod liver oil, or the capsules, and where to get
+- Why everyone should take cod liver oil, or the capsules, and where to get it.

 Meal Planning Help!